AnnaBaanana/my-movies/README.md

 # My Movies Project

 ## About the Project:
+A React App that allows you to keep a neatly organized movie list!

 This project allows you to browse a collection of *my* movie recommendations, search them by movie name, add new movies to the collection as well as edit the existing ones.